dpmcintyre7/syringe_pumps/README.md

 7. Check pump chain configurations:
    1. Press SET key
    2. Use RS232 key to scroll until "Pump Chain" is displayed
+   3. When "Pump Chain" is displayed press enter
+   4. Type in address and press enter
-   3. When "Pump Chain" is displayed press enter, set address, and baud rate (baud rate of 9600 is used for this code)
+   5. Type in baud rate (baud rate of 9600 is used for this code) and press enter
+   6. Press enter one last time to save input
-   4. If chaining, all pumps need to have the same Baud Rate
+   7. If chaining, all pumps need to have the same Baud Rate, and the first pump in the chain needs to have address 00

 For PHD Ultra
 1. Connect USB-serial adapter to computer and the RS-485 IN port of the pump with address 00